All Episodes

 Well, there doesn't seem to be any way we can talk about what their ultimate intentions are.

-I have to say there are a thousand theories.
+I mean, I have to say there are a thousand theories.

 I don't think we can look to them necessarily to save our asses, as you put it.

-I don't think that we can do that, although I fully understand the human need for us to want to think that.
+Although I fully understand the human need for us to want to think that.

-I don't know that there was any intervention in trying to prevent the Allies from dropping the atomic bomb and killing so many Japanese people.
+I don't know that there was any intervention in Trying to prevent the Allies from dropping the atomic bomb and killing so many Japanese people.

 I don't see any sense that there's been any kind of intervention on any level.

-So, if you look back over past history and you realize they've been here but apparently have not done anything to alter things, at least anything that we can see.
+So if you look back over past history and you realize they've been here, but apparently have not done anything to alter things, at least anything that we can see.

-that uh... there will be some kind of help But it seems to me they're very single-minded about what they are doing with human beings, and it doesn't seem to involve the environment.
+But it seems to me they're very single-minded about what they are doing with human beings, and it doesn't seem to involve the environment.

-So it isn't as if we're getting wonderful lush greenery under a UFO, we're getting almost the opposite.
+So it isn't as if we're getting wonderful lush greenery under one UFO.

 I wish we got greenery instead.